Skip to Content

 What is a USDA direct loan?

-USDA direct loans, also known as section 502 loans, are only available directly through the United States Department of Agriculture.
-Borrowers must make 50-80% of the area’s median income, which makes qualifying for this loan a little challenging if you don’t meet this criterion.
+USDA direct loans, also known as Section 502 direct loans, are only available directly through the United States Department of Agriculture (USDA).
+Borrowers must make no more than 50-80% of the area’s median income, which makes qualifying for this loan a little challenging if you don’t meet this criterion.
 In this borrowing scenario, the USDA serves as the lender and offers the funds necessary to purchase the property.

 What is a USDA guaranteed loan?

-USDA guaranteed loans are available through private lenders like Neighbors Bank but are still backed by the USDA to mitigate potential risk for these lenders.
+USDA guaranteed loans, also known as Section 502 guaranteed loans, are available through private lenders, like Neighbors Bank, but are still backed by the USDA to mitigate potential risk for private lenders.
 Applicants cannot make more than 115% of the area's median income to be eligible.
-This USDA loan option is often more favorable to borrowers, making it more popular than USDA direct loans.
+Because of its broader eligibility, this USDA loan option is often more favorable to borrowers and so more popular than USDA direct loans.

 Comparing USDA Direct and Guaranteed Loans

-While both direct and guaranteed USDA loans offer the benefits of a USDA-backed loan, there are some key distinctions between the two.
-For a quick comparison of the USDA direct and guaranteed loans, consider the following aspects:
+While both direct and guaranteed USDA loans offer the benefits of a USDA-backed loan, like $0 down payments and lower interest rates, there are some key distinctions between the two.
+For a quick comparison of the USDA direct vs. guaranteed loans, consider the following aspects:

 USDA Direct Loans USDA Guaranteed Loans